tytydraco/yessleep/out/I_found_my_twin_brothers_diary_and_it_was_terrifying.md

 He had driven Tom to take his own life, and he seemed intent on doing the same to me.

-I crept past my brother's bedroom door, every nerve in my body on edge.
+I crept past my brother's bedroom door ignoring the voices and the threatening forms around me, every nerve in my body was on edge.
 I held my breath, not wanting to wake him up and face his wrath.
 I peered in and saw his small frame tucked in the blankets, unmoving, with a peaceful smile on his lips.
 I exhaled a sigh of relief, grateful he was still sound asleep.
 I hastily grabbed my things, not wanting to risk him waking up and finding me gone.
 I knew this could be the last time I ever saw my brother, and even though I knew he was a psychopath, I felt a twinge of sadness as I closed the door behind me.

 My heart raced as I quietly made my way into the night and out of his life.
 Even though Carl hasn't seemed to notice me missing yet, I know one day I'll have to tell my parents what happened.